doctorfree/MMM-MacAddressScan/README.md

 **Note** A device object should only contain either a `macAddress` *or* an `ipAddress` **NOT** both.

+**Note** MAC and Static IP addresses work more consistently than DHCP assigned addresses or hostnames.

 **Note** The `coloredState` parameter overwrites the `colored` parameter if both parameters are set to true.
 With the parameter `coloredSymbolOnly` the